matejmurin01/ni-mlp-semestral-work/final-report.md

 ![dec-tree-gini-entropy](./assets/dec-tree-gini-entropy.png)

-We see that if we use ``max depth = 3``, we get almost as goot F1 score as if we used ``max depth = 4`` and we also minimize the gap between train and test values.
+We see that if we use ``max depth = 3``, we get almost as good F1 score as if we used ``max depth = 4`` and we also minimize the gap between train and test values.
 A lower max depth is also more explainable, so we will opt for this value.
 Now we can visualize the decision tree fitted to all the data and see if there is any knowledge that we can extract from it.

 ![tree-viz](./assets/tree-viz.png)